 History and etymology

-Caffey first described infantile cortical hyperostosis, hence known as Caffey disease in 1945.
+Paediatric radiologist John Caffey first described infantile cortical hyperostosis with colleague WA Silverman in 1945.

 - non-accidental injury